The University of Victoria offers innovative programs for more than 20,000 students on our diverse and welcoming West Coast campus.

 For more information visit the Times Higher Education website.

-In 2013, UVic was ranked as the top Canadian comprehensive university by Maclean’s magazine.
-This is the seventh consecutive year that UVic has been ranked either first or second in this category.
-The university’s commitment to excellence in all areas is evident in the results, with UVic ranked in the top three in 9 of 12 key performance indicators used to create the Maclean’s annual report.
+Once again, the University of Victoria has been ranked among the top Canadian comprehensive universities by Maclean's magazine.
+This is the eighth consecutive year that UVic has been ranked either first or second in this category.
+In a strong showing across the board, UVic racked up top-three finishes in eight of the 12 key performance indicators used by Maclean's for its 2015 rankings.

 For more information visit the Re$earch Infosource website.